-Diarrhea is a problem everyone is familiar with - it is one of the most common reasons for people to seek medical advice1 - but it can range from being a mild, usually temporary condition, to one that can threaten life.
+Diarrhea is one of the most common reasons for people to seek medical advice; it can range from a mild, temporary condition, to one that can be life-threatening.

-It is estimated that there are 2 billion cases of diarrheal disease every year globally, and that 1.9 million children below the age of 5 years, mostly in developing countries, die annually.2
+Globally, there are an estimated 2 billion cases of diarrheal disease each year, and 1.9 million children under the age of 5, mostly in developing countries, die from diarrhea.

 Diarrhea should not be confused with the frequent passing of stools of normal consistency - this is not diarrhea.
-Diarrhea is instead characterized by abnormally loose or watery stools.3
+Diarrhea is characterized by abnormally loose or watery stools.

-Similarly, breastfed babies often pass loose, pasty stools, which is normal and not diarrhea.3
+Similarly, breastfed babies often pass loose, pasty stools, which is normal and not diarrhea.

 Fast facts on diarrhea

 Here are some key points about diarrhea.
 More detail and supporting information is in the body of this article.

 - Most cases of diarrhea are caused by bacteria, viruses, or parasites

 - Inflammatory bowel diseases (IBD) including Crohn's disease and ulcerative colitis can cause chronic diarrhea

 - Antidiarrheal medications can reduce diarrheal output and zinc supplement is effective in children